 My trip is entirely self funded and as you can imagine it isn’t going to be cheap!
 Regardless of the flights and accommodation, I’m having to factor in costs for vaccinations, scrubs and personal protection equipment such as gloves and face masks which will be in short supply in the unit.
 Because of this I am intending on hosting a couple of fundraising events – one of which is happening very soon!

-On the 14th November I am co-hosting a speed quiz at the pub I work in – Thomson’s Bar Edinburgh (Katie has linked the pub so you can find it easily on Maps on your phones).
+On the 14th November I am co-hosting a speed quiz at the pub I work in – Thomson’s Bar Edinburgh.
 The quiz is free to enter, but will feature paid rounds where there will be additional prizes up for grabs!
 It would be fantastic to see as many people as possible at this so if anyone is in the area please pop in and say hi!

 Without this turning into a begging post – I have also set up a Just Giving account so that people who would like to can make any donation, big or small.
 Honestly, every little helps.
 It’s also somewhere you can visit to read a bit more about my trip if you’re interested so please give it a visit here .